Torky24/TexBig---Object-Detection/README.md

 </br>

-- Transfer learning is another advantage of Faster R-CNN, as it allows the model to leverage pre-trained models on large-scale datasets such as COCO.
+Transfer learning is another advantage of Faster R-CNN, as it allows the model to leverage pre-trained models on large-scale datasets such as COCO.
 By fine-tuning a pre-trained Faster R-CNN model on the TexBiG dataset, we can benefit from the learned visual representations, enabling faster convergence and potentially enhancing the model's ability to detect and analyze document elements accurately, even with limited labeled data.

  </br>

-##### 2.1.3.1 FASTERRCNN_RESNET50_FPN
+##### FASTERRCNN_RESNET50_FPN

  </br>

-- This [pretrained model](https://pytorch.org/vision/main/models/generated/torchvision.models.detection.fasterrcnn_resnet50_fpn.html) is available in the pytorch zoo and was based off this paper [2].

-- The weights that will be used is going to be the ones trained on the COCO dataset.

-- This PyTorch model that combines Faster R-CNN, ResNet-50, and Feature Pyramid Network (FPN) for object detection tasks.
+This [pretrained model](https://pytorch.org/vision/main/models/generated/torchvision.models.detection.fasterrcnn_resnet50_fpn.html) is available in the pytorch zoo and was based off this paper [2].
+The weights that will be used is going to be the ones pretrained on the COCO dataset.
+This PyTorch model that combines Faster R-CNN, ResNet-50, and Feature Pyramid Network (FPN) for object detection tasks.
 It utilizes the powerful ResNet-50 architecture for feature extraction and incorporates FPN to handle objects of different scales effectively.
 The model generates region proposals using a region proposal network (RPN) and classifies and refines the proposed regions with a detection network as mentioned previously.
-This model has achieved impressive results in accurately detecting and classifying objects in images, making it a popular choice for object detection tasks.

  </br>

-##### 2.1.3.2 FASTERRCNN_RESNET50_FPN_V2
+##### FASTERRCNN_RESNET50_FPN_V2

 </br>

-- This [pretrained model](https://pytorch.org/vision/main/models/generated/torchvision.models.detection.fasterrcnn_resnet50_fpn_v2.html#torchvision.models.detection.fasterrcnn_resnet50_fpn_v2) is available in the pytorch zoo and was based off a paper proposed by Facebook AI Research [3].

-- The architecture is nearly identical to the first version; however, the training techniques were different.

-- In the second version the main difference is the inclusion of a Vision Transformer (ViT).
-This vision transformer was used as the backbone only during training.

-- The second version of the Faster RCNN model was trained using ViT as the backbone.
-However, the usage of the model does not include ViT and rather only uses it for the RPN.
+This [pretrained model](https://pytorch.org/vision/main/models/generated/torchvision.models.detection.fasterrcnn_resnet50_fpn_v2.html#torchvision.models.detection.fasterrcnn_resnet50_fpn_v2) is available in the pytorch zoo and was based off a paper proposed by Facebook AI Research [3].
+The architecture is nearly identical to the first version; however, the training techniques were different.
+In the second version the main difference is the inclusion of a Vision Transformer (ViT).
+This Faster RCNN model was trained using ViT as the backbone.
+However, the usage of the model does not include ViT and rather only uses its pretrained weights for the RPN.
+The weights referring to the ones pretrained using ViT, and the weights_backbone utilizing the normal ResNet50.

-- The following code from Pytorch's backend better represents this FPN:
+The following code from Pytorch's backend better represents this FPN selection.:

 `weights = FasterRCNN_ResNet50_FPN_V2_Weights.verify(weights)`